-"THAT GIRL!"
+"That girl!"
 A shriek came from the back of the crowd.
 Tristan turned back to the stage.
 "She ran from our estate!
 I want her killed!"
 The woman yelled pointing to the small girl.

 "No," she muttered shaking her head, her eyes full of fear as she tried to run from the stage.
 The guard gripped her upper arms to keep her still.

 "Kill her."
 The short man said simply and went to walk off the stage, the guard held a knife to the girls throat.
 Before anyone could blink the short man had one of Tristan's daggers embedded in the side of his head.
-The crowd gasped as Tristan swiftly moved threw the crowd and back to the stage.
+The crowd gasped as Tristan swiftly moved through the crowd and back to the stage.

 "Let her go, or he will kill you."
 Arthur said grimly.
 Though the knight was under his command, at the moment he was in his own command.
 The guard slowly let go of the girl and Tristan swiftly took her hand and led her off the stage.

-The other knights followed and talked amongst them selves.
+The other knights followed and talked amongst themselves.